-- You can make it flat on the stovetop in ten minutes in a single skillet.
+- You can make creamed chipped beef in ten minutes using a single skillet.

 - It’s cheap.
-Just toast and dried beef gravy.
+Just toast and chipped beef gravy.

-- The recipe for chipped beef is filling.
+- It’s filling.
 A stick to your ribs, kind of meal.

 - Kids love it – there are no vegetables.

-- Cayenne Pepper – This is optional, but it gives the chipped beef gravy a nice kick.
+- Cayenne Pepper – This is optional, but it gives the chipped beef gravy a spicy kick.

-- Half & Half – This is optional but makes a richer dried beef gravy.
+- Half & Half – This is optional but makes a more decadent dried beef gravy.
 If you want a lighter sauce, substitute milk.